-However, in this study, we focus on the machine required to facilitate the cassava at the dewatering stage.
+Pesent study focus on the machine required to facilitate the cassava at the dewatering stage.
 The dewatering of cassava is an indispensable part for cassava processing, whether it is cassava starch processing, cassava flour processing or garri processing.
 The purpose of dewatering is to remove excess water from the cassava pulp, reduce the load on the drying section, save a lot of energy, and lay the necessary foundation for rapid drying.
-According to Mou et al., 2025, a vacuum dehydration is an advanced and reliable machine which can realize continuous operation of the solid-liquid separation.
+According to Mou et al., 2025 (chk: reference missing), a vacuum dehydration is an advanced and reliable machine which can realize continuous operation of the solid-liquid separation.
 It can offer continuous dehydration processing for cassava starch, and reduce the water content of the dewatered starch to satisfy the demands of the next step of the production process.

 The principle of vacuum dehydration is to use the filter cloth as a filter medium, at the same time, using the vacuum negative pressure and gravitational interactions between the solid and liquid material to achieve rapid separation.
 The belt is continuously operated by the variable frequency motor driven by the reducer.
 The filter cloth runs synchronously with the motor by the friction with the belt.
 When the drum rotates, due to the vacuum effect, pressure difference is formed inside and outside of the drum which makes the starch adsorbed on the filter cloth.
 And the liquid flows through the vacuum pipe along the filter cloth to the gas-liquid separation tank.